Welcome to Rapid Creek Landcare Group

 Rapid Creek

 Rapid Creek forms the only significant freshwater system in Darwin.
 It supports rich and varied wildlife in paperbark swamps, woodlands, pandanus communities, riverine monsoon forest and mangroves.
 This special place is under constant threat from: weeds, in particular Gamba grass; destructive, arson lit, late dry season wildfires; water pollution; inappropriate development; and vegetation clearing.
-The Landcare Group’s members look after Rapid Creek through on-ground work, promoting awareness about the creek and advocating for better management throughout the catchment.

 Latest News & Updates